Kapeli/cheatset/README.md

 Note: this requires the Xcode Command Line Tools to be installed.
 Install them using this:

     $ xcode-select --install

+If it still doesn't work, it most likely means you got Xcode 5.1 which just broke a lot of gems.
+See [Issue #2](https://github.com/Kapeli/cheatset/issues/2#issuecomment-37369283) for more details and a workaround.

 ## Contributions